light-and-ray/sd-webui-replacer/README.md

 https://github.com/light-and-ray/sd-webui-replacer/assets/33491867/20a01878-6361-4dc3-a30f-be92ff85dc85

-To increase consistency it's better to inpaint clear objects on video with good quality and enough.
+To increase consistency, it's better to inpaint clear objects on video with good quality and enough.
 Your prompts need to produce consistent results.

 To suppress flickering you can generate in little fps (e.g. 10), then interpolate (x2) it with ai interpolation algorithm (e.g [RIFE](https://github.com/megvii-research/ECCV2022-RIFE) or [frame interpolation in deforum sd-webui extension](https://github.com/deforum-art/sd-webui-deforum/wiki/Upscaling-and-Frame-Interpolation))